aadilmallick/my-notes-docusaurus/docs/linux/03-linux-guide.md

 sed '<sed-command>' <file>
 ```

+- `'<sed-command>'`: sed command pattern including regex that must be in single quotes for sed to recognize the substitution patterns as regex

 There are several types of sed commands that do different things.

 **replacing old text with new text**